vespauniversity/vespaworkshop101/simple_ecommerce_app/README.md

 ### Deploying Applications

 **Deployment** makes your Vespa application available for use.
 Use `vespa deploy` to deploy your schema and configuration to Vespa.
+In Vespa Cloud, deployment also triggers **validation and provisioning**

 ### Feeding Documents